hupe1980/vecgo/docs/tuning.md

 ## Sharding for Multi-Core

 Sharding eliminates the global lock bottleneck, enabling parallel writes.
+Vecgo uses a **Shared-Nothing** architecture where each shard manages its own Index, Store, and Write-Ahead Log (WAL).

 ### When to Use Sharding